TomJamesBW/PodcastPlanner/UserGuide.md

 - Make sure you clicked "Start" (not just "Pause")
 - The timer only saves when you click "Stop" (not "Pause")

+### Sections won't collapse/expand
+- Make sure you're clicking on the section header (not inside the content)
+- Look for the +/− icon on the left side of section titles
+- Refresh the page if the feature stops working

 ### Something else not working?
 - Try refreshing the page
 - Clear your browser cache
 - Try a different browser
-- Make sure you're on a tablet or larger device
+- If using mobile, try a tablet or desktop for better experience

 ---